marigold-dev/training-nft-2/README.md

 Click on the sub-menu entry

-As you are connected with the administrator you can see your own unique offer on the market
+As you are connected with the default administrator you can see your own unique offer on the market

 - Disconnect from your user and connect with another account (who has enough XTZ to buy the bottle)
 - The logged buyer can see that alice is selling a bottle